 The day we arrived at the lodge a lioness came down to drink and as she got closer a leopard bolted from the waterhole, no one knew it was there until it ran off!

-It is safe to walk around both day and night to photograph the many insects, flowers and birds that come to the garden, because the lodge is fenced.
+Pilanesberg Private Lodge is fenced making it safe to walk around and to photograph the many insects, flowers and birds that come to the garden.
 With the fence being low, photographing animals over the fence is not a problem.

 After breakfast you can enjoy some leisure time round the lodge, relax on the pool deck or on the viewing deck with a good book and a pair of binoculars and wait for the animals to come to the waterhole.
 A scrumptious light lunch is either served on the pool deck or covered patio.

-Once back at the lodge, dinner will either be served in the boma (weather permitting), or on the patio overlooking the waterhole.
+Dinner will either be served in the boma (weather permitting), or on the patio overlooking the waterhole.
 We loved eating on the patio because it was nice and cosy with lanterns and candles, giving it a warm atmosphere.
-Dinner at the lodge is a great treat with true South African dishes served over three courses...
+The three course dinner is a treat of true South African style dishes.....

 After dinner, you can retire to the lounge or relax on the viewing deck - we preferred outside because we did not want to miss anything that came down to drink!
 We set up tripods and camera gear then sat up watching, listening and photographing as animals came to the waterhole.